srobroek/train-vsphere/README.md

 ## To Install this as a User

 You will need InSpec v3.9 or later.
+Note that while it will probably run on earlier releases this is what i built it on.

 Simply run: